 The Nate and Cameron Series are both set in various cities I have visited.
 One place my partner and I fell in love with was Buenos Aires, so I wanted to capture this exotic and romantic location for the second book.
 I knew the tango had to be part of the story, and as I did for the first book, canvassed possible titles via a post on Facebook.

 A friend came up with Nate’s Last Tango which I loved instantly.
 This title also helped tie it to the premise of the first book which is about a man who is learning to love second best, while the love of his life is still around.
 So this new book continues to put the question out there – How will Nate and Cameron make their relationship survive?

 There’s not too much I want to give away except that Cam’s much loved cross dressing butler, Roger, and his lesbian aunt have more of a role in this book as they help the mismatched lovers.
-And while the main focus is Argentina, all characters do pop down-under to enjoy Sydney’s Gay and Lesbian Mardi Gras.
+And while the main focus is Argentina, all characters do get to pop down-under and enjoy Sydney’s Gay and Lesbian Mardi Gras.